sophie-apples/front-end-pron-game/README.md

 - CSS

-This game was made with js guidance from https://www.youtube.com/watch?v=riDzcEQbX6k The questions were inspired by and adapted from 'Simple Sound Maze Puzzle 1 /i:/' from Prnunciation Games by Mark Hancock.
+This game was made with js guidance from https://www.youtube.com/watch?v=riDzcEQbX6k The questions were inspired by and adapted from 'Simple Sound Maze Puzzle 1 /i:/' from Pronunciation Games by Mark Hancock.